 It is very difficult to say with any degree of certainty how many Mozambicans are living and working in Durban at any given time.
-Though Durban does not attract nearly as many migrants as Johannesburg and Gauteng it does hosts a significant number.
-Official archives at the Mozambican Consulate in Durban show that only 3,502 Mozambicans have obtained consular registration since 1999.7 This number is insignificant given that many Mozambicans do not have any contact with the Consulate.
-Nearly 60% of Mozambicans in the survey indicated that they did not know where the consulate is, nor were they interested in knowing.
-Some extrapolations of the numbers in the sample who are registered with the Consulate as a rough proportion of all Mozambicans in Durban actually registered allows us to arrive at a total figure of 8,759 as a nominal Mozambican population of Durban.8 It is highly likely that official Mozambican information regarding the number of nationals in Durban represents a very substantial under-enumeration.
+Though Durban does not attract nearly as many migrants as Johannesburg and Gauteng, it hosts a significant number.
+Official archives at the Mozambican Consulate in Durban show that only 3,502 Mozambicans have obtained consular registration since 1999 15.
+This number is insignificant given that many Mozambicans do not have any contact with the Consulate.
+Nearly 60% of Mozambicans surveyed did not know where the consulate was, nor were they interested in knowing.
+Some extrapolations of the numbers in the sample who are registered with the Consulate as a rough proportion of all Mozambicans in Durban actually registered allows us to arrive at a total figure of 8,759 as a nominal Mozambican population of Durban 16.
+It is highly likely that official Mozambican information regarding the number of nationals in Durban represents a very substantial under-enumeration.

 Information from the South African Department of Home Affairs in Durban was not easy to come by and even less conclusive.
-Local officials when contacted could not supply any significant data beyond a general aggregated SADC registration figure for the whole of South Africa of more than 100,000 where Mozambicans were the majority among all other nationalities who were granted the same exemption.
-It is fairly safe to say that neither state has even a vague idea of how many Mozambicans are in and around the city.
+Local officials could not supply any significant data beyond a general aggregated SADC registration figure for the whole of South Africa of more than 100,000 where Mozambicans were the majority among all other nationalities who were granted the same exemption.
+It is safe to say that neither state has even a vague idea of how many Mozambicans are in and around the city.

-This project has so far established that Mozambicans can be found in more than 20 locations in and around the city and the metropolitan region.9 Given the limited sample no hard estimate of total numbers can be provided, but it is highly probable that the lowest figure is in the region of 10,000 - and it is not inconceivable that a higher estimate could easily double this figure.
+This project found that Mozambicans live in more than 20 locations in and around the city and the metropolitan region.
+Given the limited sample no hard estimate of total numbers can be provided, but it is highly probable that the lowest figure is in the region of 10,000 - and it is not inconceivable that a higher estimate could easily double this figure.
 The majority of Mozambicans are not engaged in any meaningful sense with the official government institutions of either country, and thus remain hidden from their view.